-Learn how to prepare for new rules that could affect your organization
+- Learn how to prepare for new legislation that could affect your organization

-Learn the best strategies to optimize energy, water, waste, taxes (and other resource) savings
+- Learn the best strategies to optimize energy, water, waste, taxes (and other resources) savings

 WHO SHOULD PARTICIPATE